edstott/ES-synth-starter/doc/doubleBuffer.md

 ```

 The semaphore is given when it is created so that the thread doesn't block on its first loop and the first batch of samples is generated straight away.
-You may want to initialise the sample buffers with midpoint values (128) to send to the output while the first batch is being generated.
+You may want to initialise the sample buffers with midpoint values (e.g. 128) to send to the output while the first batch is being generated.

 ### Buffer size
 The size of the sample buffer affects the priority of the sample generation thread and the latency between generating a sample and it appearing on the output.